iceprosurface/remote-async/readme.md

       },
     });
 }
-// to use in any vue
-export default {
+// to use in any vue component export default {
   methods: {
       async click() {
+        // just like axios
         const data = await ServerClient.registerPromise('do-something', { a: 1 });
         // should be {b: 2}
         console.log(data);